great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/filesystem/connect_filesystem_source_data.md

 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';

-Use the information provided here to connect to Source Data stored on Amazon S3, Google Cloud Storage (GCS), Microsoft Azure Blob Storage, or local filesystems.
-Great Expectations (GX) uses the term Source Data when referring to data in its original format, and the term Source Data System when referring to the storage location for Source Data.
+Use the information provided here to connect to source data stored on Amazon S3, Google Cloud Storage (GCS), Microsoft Azure Blob Storage, or local filesystems.
+Great Expectations (GX) uses the term source data when referring to data in its original format, and the term source data system when referring to the storage location for source data.

 <Tabs
   groupId="connect-filesystem-source-data"